metamorph-inc/StandaloneVisualizerPackageExport/README.md

 =============================================

 This repository provides visualizer package export for OpenMETA versions prior to 0.23.0.
-This functionality is built into OpenMETA 0.23.0 and later, so this repository is not needed there.
+This functionality is built into OpenMETA 0.23.0 and later.

+These scripts add export functionality on a per-user basis, so admin rights are not required to run `install.cmd` and `uninstall.cmd`.

 Prerequisites
 -------------